 Total including two foundation courses: $52,200

-The MBA/MSF dual degree program consists of 23 units (equivalent to 69 credits).
+The MBA/MSF and MBA/MSA dual degree programs consist of 23 units (equivalent to 69 credits).
 Of the 23 units, 5 units may be waived with prior undergraduate or graduate coursework.

 $60 per semester (MBA/MA in CDP, MBA/MS in ESP)